sveltely/sveltely.github.io/presentation.md

 [Squared Counter example](https://svelte.dev/repl/3896303961a74c338aea0bd2af629656?version=3.32.0)

-Notes: With reactive statements we don't need to listen for events to update a value.
+Notes: With reactive declarations we don't need to listen for events to update a value which depends on other variables.

-The `$:` indicates the this line only runs when any variables in the statement, or on the right side of the equals are changed.
+The `$:` indicates that this line only runs when any variables on the right side of the equals are changed.

 ---